SpencerWie/SpencerWie.github.io/Block Run/README.md

 <h3>Current Version: <strong><em>v0.61</em></strong></h3>
 <ul>
   <li>New Ability <em>Double Jump</em> can be brought in the shop</li>
+  <li>Armor: Protects you where you would of died.
+When triggered armor icon will appear above your character and fade out and you willbe unkillable for about 4 seconds.
   <li>Bosses: Big Red (planned)</li>
   <li>Ice tiles. (planned)</li>
   <li>Falling tiles. (planned)</li>